Connect with Us

 Fax: 888-510-3125

-As businesses and organizations seek quality workers, they continue to find that hiring and retaining individuals with disabilities strengthens their company with an array of experience, talent and skill while showing a commitment to diversity in the workplace.
+As businesses and organizations seek quality workers, they continue to find that hiring and retaining individuals with disabilities strengthens their company with an array of experience, talent, and skill while showing a commitment to all West Virginians who wish to be part of the workplace environment.

 WVU CED Employment Services connects job-seeking clients with disabilities to the businesses that hire them in order to find the perfect match.
 We work one-on-one with individuals to help them prepare for employment and find the right job.
 Employment Services also strives to refer great candidates to employers and offer technical assistance on disability-related labor issues.